neilchvz/infrastructure-portfolio/bash/macos-networking/forget-current-wifi-ssid/README.md

 ## Overview
-A shell script that detects the currently connected WiFi network, removes it from the device's preferred networks list, and cycles the WiFi interface — forcing the device to forget the network and reconnect fresh.
+A shell script that detects the currently connected WiFi network, removes it from the device's preferred networks list, and cycles the WiFi interface, forcing the device to forget the network and reconnect fresh.

 ## What this script does